entrey/js-summary/README.md

  - guaranteed to be unique.
 Even if we create many symbols with the same description, they are different values.
 The description is just a label that doesn’t affect anything.
  - allow us to create “hidden” properties of an object, that no other part of code can accidentally access or overwrite.

- If objects belongs to 3-rd party code, and that code also works with them, that is unsafe to add any fields to it.
+ If object belongs to 3-rd party code, and that code also works with it, that is unsafe to add any fields to it.
 But a symbol cannot be accessed accidentally, the third-party code probably won’t even see it.

 Also, imagine that another script wants to have its own identifier inside user, for its own purposes.
 That may be another JavaScript library, so that the scripts are completely unaware of each other.